-CLUB PRESIDENT'S COUNCIL - The President's Council provides an opportunity for all club and organization leaders to connect, communicate, and collaborate.
-Resources are shared to improve club organization and discuss issues that can affect a club.
-University news affecting student organizations, processes, safety procedures, and building community.
+GREEK PRESIDENT'S COUNCIL - The Greek President's Council meets weekly and provides an opportunity for all Greek leaders to connect, communicate and collaborate.
+Resources are shared to improve fraternity and sorority life, discuss issues that affect organizations, and identify solutions.
+University news affecting fraternity and sorority life, national news, processes, safety procedures and building community.